 Step 1: Purchase a suitable mating pair

 Determining the gender of juvenile Banggai cardinals can be a difficult task.
 There are a few things to look for to improve your odds.
-The first thing to look for is a slight “bull dog” appearance, along the jaw-line, evident in males.
+The first thing to look for is a slight “bulldog” appearance, along the jaw-line, evident in males.
 As mentioned earlier, males incubate the eggs and fry in their mouth, and therefore have a slightly sexually dimorphic jaw appearance.
-This is ironic, because male and female bull dogs have the same appearance, and don’t reproduce by mouth brooding—they require caesarean section.
+This is ironic, because male and female bulldogs have the same appearance, and don’t reproduce by mouthbrooding—they require a cesarean section…but I digress.

 A secondary characteristic to look for is an elongated second dorsal fin, sometimes called the banner fin.
-This trait is commonly noted in literature as a sexually dimorphic trait, but is difficult to discern and often unreliable.
+This trait is commonly noted in the literature as a sexually dimorphic trait but is difficult to discern and often unreliable.

 The most important trait, in my opinion, is the behavior of the fish in the fish store holding tank.
-Chances are that a pair may be in the early stages of bonding in the tank, so look for two fish ‘hanging out’ together.
+Chances are that a pair may be in the early stages of bonding in the tank, so look for two fish hanging out together.
 Also, male cardinals are often intolerant of other males, so you can sometimes pick out a few squabbling males in the tank, and therefore reduce your odds of picking two males.
-I liken this part of the process to counting cards, in Black Jack.
+I liken this part of the process to the process of counting cards in Black Jack.
 You’re still gambling, but your odds of success are improving.
 Of course, the tried-and-true way to ensure purchasing a pair of fish is to acquire 4 or 5 fish and let them pair off naturally—but what fun is that?

 Step 2: Acclimate the pair to your community tank and wait